pauljeter/pauljeter-astro/src/content/blog/what-is-a-backbonejs-model.md

 ## Listening for changes to the model

-Let’s talk about one of the more useful functionalities of a Backbone Model.
+Let's talk about one of the more useful functionalities of a Backbone Model.
 All of the attributes of a model can have listeners bound to them.
 These listeners can detect changes to their values.
 In your initialize function, you can bind a function to be called every time the value of your attribute is changed.
-In this case, if the tile of our “book” changes, we will alert the new title.
+In this case, if the tile of our "book" changes, we will alert the new title.

 ```
 Book = Backbone.Model.extend({